IHE/HIE-Whitepaper/README.md

 For a more detailed guide, see the [mXDE webinar](https://www.youtube.com/watch?v=o24WQgxiYVI&t=47s)

-# 5 Patient identity management
+# 5 Patient Identity Management

 The Document Sharing defined in this white paper is patient centric, meaning that a patient is associated with each document shared.
 When